Signature block: Standard delimiter

 — a real example from Brad Templeton posting in rec.humor.funny in 1995 showing sig dashes.

 Most Usenet clients (including, for example, Mozilla Thunderbird) will recognize the signature block delimiter in a news article and will cut off the signature below it when inserting a quote of the original message into the composition window for a reply.
-Although the Usenet standards strictly apply only to Usenet news articles, this same delimiter convention is widely used in email messages as well, and email clients (such as K-9, Opera Mail, and Gmail commonly use it for recognition and special handling of signatures in email.
+Although the Usenet standards strictly apply only to Usenet news articles, this same delimiter convention is widely used in email messages as well, and email clients (such as Mozilla Thunderbird, Opera Mail, and Gmail) commonly use it for recognition and special handling of signatures in email.

 Internet forums

 On web forums, the rules are often less strict on how a signature block is formatted, as Web browsers typically are not operated within the same constraints as text interface applications.
 Users will typically define their signature as part of their profile.
 Depending on the board's capabilities, signatures may range from a simple line or two of text to an elaborately constructed HTML piece.
 Images are often allowed as well, including dynamically updated images usually hosted remotely and modified by a server-side script.
 In some cases avatars or hackergotchis take over some of the role of signatures.